 The Session ID field contains a 4-octet session identifier that is unique to a session per controller.

 The Block Duration field is an unsigned integer that specifies the duration of a block in units of rounds, that is the number of rounds in the block.
+When the Block Duration field is not present, the block shall have only one round.

 The Round Duration field is an unsigned integer that specifies the duration of the round in units of ranging slots, that is the number of ranging slots in the ranging round.
+When the Round Duration field is not present, the Round shall have 4 slots.

-The Ranging Slot Duration field is an unsigned integer that specifies the duration of a ranging slot in RSTU (as defined in 6.9.1.5).
+The Slot Duration field is an unsigned integer that specifies the duration of a ranging slot in RSTU (as defined in 6.9.1.5).
+When the Slot Duration field is not present, the Slot duration shall be 1200 RSTU.

+The Contention Slots Info field is formatted as per Figure 7-X3.